Naptwen/OpenRL/Readme.md

 <BLOCKQUOTE>
    <summary># PATCH NOTE 4.1.1</summary>
    <PRE>
+Sep 26, 2022
+# Update! v6.0.0!
+New : back block, out block, stop block
+New : Order of process flow char is changed gneralized New : Order of the process now can do the recursive
+# Update! v5.0.4!
+Hot fix : the dll file vector push_back was wrong algorithm it should have to dist = {} instead dist.push (please fix yourself! or download dll that I fixed)
+New : Now remove algorithm overlapping so the speed of the flow graphc is increase New : Now all input and output are pointer chain (speed is increase) ex)
+- DQN\
+Agent Q [inputsize = state size][output size = 1]
+Target Q [inputsize = state size][output size = 1]
+- DDQN\
+Agent Q [inputsize = state size][output size = 1]
+Target Q [inputsize = state size + 1][output size = 1]
+- D2QN\
+Agent Q [inputsize = state size][output size = 2]
+Target Q [inputsize = state size][output size = 2]
+- D3QN\
+Agent Q [inputsize = state size][output size = 2]
+Target Q [inputsize = state size + 1][output size = 2]
+Sep 25, 2022.
+# Upadte! v5.0.3!
+New function for cosst funciton ,(Huber and Cross)
+New Model for reinforcement DDQN D2QN D3QN
+Now, for generlizing the DQN model, doesn't use the discrete action for output for DQN style It means all of the action should be continouse output In other words, the output layer for the DQN is 1 and for the target DQN has input as sizeof state  + 1 (the addtional input layer size is used for the measuring the action value of output value from the DQN)
 Sep 24, 2022.
 I am preparing for new version v6.x.x it is more focus on providing various algorithm (if you just want to algorithm please see my past neural network algorithm in python version)